Last Updated on: 5th September 2023, 10:10 pm

 - Remove any uneaten slices of apple while your hermit crabs are sleeping.

 If you follow these steps, your hermit crabs can safely enjoy the varied benefits of apples.

 How Often Can I Give Apple to Hermit Crabs?

 Limit the feeding of apples to twice a week, maximum.
 This way, your hermit crabs won’t consume too much sugar.
 In addition, it’ll appeal to your hermit crabs’ desire for dietary diversity.

-As per the Journal of Experimental Marine Biology and Ecology, wild hermit crabs rarely eat the same thing twice in 24 hours.
-Even food hermit crabs love, such as apple and pineapple, can lose luster if offered too frequently.
+According to the Journal of Experimental Marine Biology and Ecology, wild hermit crabs rarely eat the same thing twice in 24 hours.
+Even food hermit crabs love, like apples and pineapple, can lose luster if offered too frequently.
 Maintain a healthy balance in your hermit crab’s diet.

 Most fresh fruits are ideal for adding to a hermit crab’s diet, but apples are among the best choices.
 A fresh, juicy red apple will always appeal to hermit crabs and offer many health benefits.